 An internship abroad is so much more than the practical skills you learn.
 It’s about meeting new people, discovering new parts of the world, and learning about yourself along the way.

 What better place to do this than Africa?
-It’s one of Intern Abroad HQ’s most popular continents amongst interns, with 22 unique placements in Tanzania and Zanzibar and 16 across South Africa, including Cape Town and Kruger National Park.
+It’s one of Intern Abroad HQ’s most affordable and popular continents amongst interns, with 20+ unique internship placements in Tanzania and Zanzibar and more than 15 across South Africa, including Cape Town and Kruger National Park.

 Already have a destination in mind?
 Skip ahead:

 Known for its stunning landscape, surf beaches and adventurous activities, Cape Town is an ideal destination for those in search of an exciting urban hub.
 Internships in Cape Town begin every Monday and placements are spread throughout the main city center and the surrounding suburbs.
 Interns are accommodated in a safe student neighbourhood that is close to urban attractions and vibrant entertainment.